 Naturopathic Cancer Care Approach to Breast Cancer

 Naturopathic Cancer Care treatments for breast cancer include specific intravenous therapies, oral supplementation, oxidative treatments including hyperbaric oxygen therapy.
-Conventional medical treatments that may or may not be offered to patients by their oncologist include surgery, chemotherapy, hormonal therapy and radiation.

 In clinic intravenous treatments include, but are not limited to, high dose vitamin C and artesunate therapies.
 These two therapies function to break cancer cells by manipulating the metabolism within the tumor cells.
 Artesunate in particular, affects iron metabolism in cancer cells, preventing further proliferation and growth.
 Other oral supplementation and intravenous treatments help to increase the effectiveness of radiation and ease the side effects of chemotherapy, such as peripheral neuropathy.

 Our naturopathic integrative cancer care practice applies the right therapies at the right time.
 For example, breast cancers can be hormone positive (estrogen and/or progesterone) as well as HER-2 receptor positive.
 Certain naturopathic therapies should not be administered with these hormonal therapy agents, since they can reduce the effectiveness of these treatments.
 At the Nardella clinic in Calgary, your Naturopath will know the appropriate treatment options to best meet your needs.

 Please fill out the form below to begin the consultation scheduling process.
 We will be in touch with you right away to finalize your information.